aws-samples/serverless-patterns/apigw-rest-vpclink-pvt-alb-sam/README.md

 # REST API Gateway to Private HTTP Endpoint via VPC Link V2

-This AWS SAM template deploys the following resources.
-It requires a VPC id and private subnet ids as inputs.
-It is assumed that the VPC and subnets already exist and are configured with the required network routes (internet gateway for private subnets to pull container images).
+This AWS SAM template deploys a REST API Gateway with VPC Link V2 integration to a private Application Load Balancer and ECS Fargate cluster.
+The API definition is provided via an external OpenAPI specification file (api.yaml).

 ### Prerequisites:
 * An existing VPC with private subnets
-* Private subnets must have internet access (via NAT Gateway or Internet Gateway) to pull container images from Docker Hub
+* Private subnets must have internet access (via NAT Gateway) to pull container images from Docker Hub

 ### Deployed resources:
 * Security Groups for ALB and ECS tasks
 * ECS Fargate cluster with service and task definitions
 * Private Application Load Balancer with listener and target group
 * VPC Link V2 connecting API Gateway to the private ALB
-* REST API Gateway with proxy integration to the ALB
+* REST API Gateway (AWS::Serverless::Api) with proxy integration to the ALB

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-rest-vpclink-pvt-alb-sam/